 - Health officials in Pakistan have reported an ongoing outbreak of extensively drug resistant (XDR) typhoid that does not respond to most antibiotics.
 All travelers to Pakistan are at risk of acquiring typhoid fever, but those visiting friends and relatives are at highest risk.Travelers should receive the typhoid vaccine before departure to Pakistan and should take extra care to follow food and water guidelines as recommended by the CDC.

 - Health officials have reported an outbreak of measles in the Philippines and Indonesia.
-Travelers to these countries should make sure they are vaccinated against measles with the MMR (measles, mumps, and rubella) vaccine and should avoid people that are sick.
+CDC recommends that all international travelers protect themselves by making sure they are appropriately vaccinated against measles.

 - Check the World Map of Areas with Risk of Zika to find out about countries in Asia with risk of Zika.
 Refer to the Current Zika Virus Recommendations below on how to prevent Zika virus infection when traveling to these countries.

 - There has been a breakdown of the medical infrastructure in Venezuela.
 There are shortages of food, water, electricity, medicine, and medical supplies that have contributed to an increasing humanitarian crisis affecting much of the country.
 Adequate health care is not available through the public health system.
 For this reason, in addition to crime and civil unrest, the US government has limited ability to provide emergency services to US citizens.
 Infectious diseases are on the rise, and several large outbreaks are occurring including measles, diphtheria and malaria.
 CDC recommends that travelers avoid all non-essential travel to Venezuela.
 Travelers that must go to Venezuela should protect themselves by following CDC's recommendations.
 For more information, visit the Department of State Travel Advisory for Venezuala.